jorgecontreras/mail-app/README.md

 # mail-app
-Demo project for mail application using Django and JS
+front-end for an email client that makes API calls to send and receive emails.

 This is a single-page-app email client, using JavaScript, HTML, and CSS.